gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 ```
 <!-- spell-checker: enable -->

 In this test, we first generate data to ensure that the test run creates resources with unique names.
-Next, we define the Terraform options, specifying the folder where the Terraform module resides and setting the values for the input variables.
-Then, we configure a terraform destroy operation, which will always run, regardless of the test status.
-We proceed by running terraform init and terraform apply to create the resources.
+Next, we define the Terraform `options`, specifying the folder where the Terraform module resides and setting the values for the input variables.
+Then, we configure a `terraform destroy` operation, which will always run, regardless of the test status.
+We proceed by running `terraform init` and `terraform apply` to create the resources.
 Finally, we validate that the name of the AWS Lambda function created matches the expected name.

 ### Run the test